-Contact the council's residential enforcement team at (Environmental Health).
+Contact the Council's residential enforcement team at (Environmental Health).

 Distributors should be advised that all litter should be removed from the vicinity and fixed penalty notices are handed out by Enforcement Officers for littering.

-The MusicLicence allows you to legally play music for employees or customers in your business through the radio, TV, other digital devices and live performances.
+The Music Licence allows you to legally play music for employees or customers in your business through the radio, TV, other digital devices and live performances.

 The proprietors of all adult care social care services - including nursing agencies, care homes and domiciliary care agencies - must register with Care Quality Commission.

 The London Fire Brigade is the licensing authority for the storage of petroleum in London.
 You need a licence if you are storing petroleum for commercial or retail purposes.